“It took me a long time not to judge myself through someone else’s eyes.”

 - Being tolerant of our alternating mutual failures creates even more trust and respect that holds through bad times.

-- Fully accepting each other for who we are leads to a relationship of harmony and higher love (if a romantic one).
+- Fully accepting each other for who we are leads to a relationship of harmony and unconditional love (if a romantic one).9

 As you can see in any relationship goodwill first steps are very important.
 You have to give what is not yet earned.
 You have to reverse-cheat.